 The choice of colors and graphics used would also make it easier for you to read and digest the information.

-From helping you understand all the basics of Keto diet to meal plans and recipes, this book is a perfect all in one for anyone wishing to start the Keto diet.
+From helping you understand all the basics of keto diet to meal plans and recipes, this book is a perfect all-in-one resource for anyone wishing to start the keto diet.

-What makes this book more special is that the author of this book, Suzanne Ryan has lost 120 pounds ever since she switched to the Ketogenic diet in 2015.
+What makes this book even more special is that the author of this book, Suzanne Ryan, has lost 120 pounds ever since she switched to the Ketogenic diet in 2015.